spessasus/sf2-rmidi-specification/README.md

 For XG MIDIs drum behavior is undefined; the software might expect bank 1 or bank 127.
 Using a bank offset of 0 in that case is recommended and defined.
 3. The MIDI file must reflect the change as well: all bank select messages are incremented by 1 when compared to the original composition.
-4. The MIDI must use valid banks and presets, as the software may fall back to the main soundfont instead of defaulting to the first preset of the embedded soundfont.
+4. If the MIDI file references a bank and program combination does not exist within the embedded SoundFont bank, the software should use the first preset with the given program number in the embedded SoundFont bank.
-Missing presets in the MIDI sequence is undefined and should be avoided.
+5. If the MIDI file references a program that does not exist within the embedded SoundFont bank, the software should fall back to the main SoundFont bank.
-5. The system cannot be GM since the bank is ignored.
+6. The system cannot be GM since the bank is ignored.
 GS or XG are valid.
 This requires sanitizing the MIDI and setting either GS or XG at the start.

-For a DBNK value of 0, only constraint 3 applies.

-The MIDI file must reflect this shift:
+The MIDI file must reflect this bank shift:
-- For example, if DBNK is 1 and the MIDI requests preset 001:080, it should call a bank select message 2 instead of 1.
+- For example, if DBNK is 1 and the original MIDI requests preset 001:080, it should call a bank select message 2 instead of 1.
 - If DBNK is 0, no offset is applied, and the MIDI remains unchanged.

-### Program and Bank Correction
-As stated in constraint 3, the MIDI must use valid banks and presets.
-The system cannot be GM since the bank is ignored.
-GS or XG are valid.
-This requires sanitizing the MIDI and setting either GS or XG at the start.
+### Self-Contained File
+A self-contained file is defined as a SF2 RMIDI file which only refers to its own SoundFont bank,
+and the said bank contains **all and only** the necessary presets to play the file.

+As such,
+the MIDI file must be checked by the software writing the file for any program changes that do not have a corresponding preset within the sound bank and correct them.
+The software also must remove all unnecessary samples, instruments and presets from the sound bank to keep the file size to a minimum.

 ## Loop points
 As there are many implementations of loop points within various MIDI files and none of them are standardized,